 What Is a Hitch Extender?

 So, a hitch extender increases the length of your receiver hitch tube.
-That additional space between the two vehicles allows extra room for an item such as a cargo carrier or bike rack.
+The additional space between the two vehicles provides extra room for items such as a cargo carrier or bike rack… or, if you have a pickup truck, can allow you to extend/drop the tailgate even while your trailer is attached.

 A hitch extender can be used on the hitch of an RV, truck, or other vehicle to extend the length of the hitch.
 Here you see our 1Up bike rack with our RAD e-bikes mounted on the back of our Honda CR-V. If we wanted to mount the bike rack on the back of the RV, we could create the additional space needed by using a hitch extender.